My Musical Life History

 same year I made it into All-State 1234A band again on bass clarinet.
 That summer I went back to Kansas Lions band camp again and learned more things about clarinet from the clarinet professor at Friends University.

 Throughout all of these events, I have made a lot of friends and I have learned a lot of interesting things about music.
 All of these events have had a positive influence on me.
 Music has kept me going through the years.
 My life would not be what it is today without music.
 I have met most of my friends because of music.

 I want to become a music teacher because I love people and I want to share my love of music with others.
 Seeing students be successful makes me excited for the fact that I can help students become better musicians.

-a first year teacher, I am mostly worried about my conducting skills and being able to push students to become better as musicians.
+As a first year teacher, I am mostly worried about my conducting skills and being able to push students to become better as musicians.
 There is so much to music: rhythm, intonation, dynamics, tempo changes… etc. I am worried that I might not keep a steady balance on all of these elements of music with my students and that they will be very good at one thing then they will not know as much about another part of music.

-I am sure that after I graduate from Kansas State University then I will be confident when I actually go out into the teaching field.
+am sure that after I graduate from Kansas State University then I will be confident when I actually go out into the teaching field.
 The first day on the job, I am hoping that the most of my worries will be trying to figure out names of students.

-If gay porn
+If celebrity porn videos

 I was to go out into the world as a teacher now, I do not think that I would be ready because I do not know how to play all of the instruments yet.
 I would not be very successful.

-myself to become a successful teacher, I need to take more education classes so that I know how to deal with different kinds of students as well as finish up with my conducting classes, piano classes, theory classes, and tech classes.
+For myself to become a successful teacher, I need to take more education classes so that I know how to deal with different kinds of students as well as finish up with my conducting classes, piano classes, theory classes, and tech classes.
 I need to know all about my subject of expertise before I can teach others.
 In college to become a good teacher I need to gain leadership experience because as a band director I will be the leader of my band.
 Leadership experience would come from being in organizations like CMENC or by being a drum major in marching band.